 - GooglePlay users rating: 4.3/5.0

 - Reliable and knowledgeable 24/7 live chat support.

 DNS leaks are a threat to the anonymity and security of VPN services.
 This was a major problem a few years ago, but by now most reputable VPNs have rolled out fixes for the issue so DNS leaks should no longer be so common.
 Even so, it’s a good idea to test out your VPN connection periodically to ensure that you are not leaking DNS information – as leaks can majorly compromise your security by letting your ISP see what sites your are visiting and more.

 We’ve shown you a couple of methods for testing whether your VPN is leaking DNS information, and recommended three of our top VPNs that have been confirmed to not leak DNS data.
 Any of these VPNs will keep your safe and protect your privacy, including keeping your DNS data safe.
-For an alternative approach to security, check out our piece on VPNs vs. Smart DNS.

 Have you had experiences with VPNs that do leak DNS data?
 Which VPN have you found to have the best level of security?
 Let us know in the comments below.